sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Pinpoint Maneuvering

-Starting at 5th level, while driving a vehicle, whenever an action would allow you to change the vehicleís facing up to 90 degrees, you may change it up to 180 degrees instead.
+Starting at 5th level, while driving a vehicle, whenever an action would allow you to change the vehicle√≠s facing up to 90 degrees, you may change it up to 180 degrees instead.

-In addition, whenever an attack hits a vehicle youíre driving or a collision occurs involving a vehicle you are driving, you can use your reaction to avoid the worst of it, reducing the damage your vehicle would take by the result of a vehicle check (air, land, or water as appropriate to the vehicle).
+In addition, whenever an attack hits a vehicle you√≠re driving or a collision occurs involving a vehicle you are driving, you can use your reaction to avoid the worst of it, reducing the damage your vehicle would take by the result of a vehicle check (air, land, or water as appropriate to the vehicle).

 #### Advanced Vehicle Modifications